Taxation and Basic Income

 -

-Tax cuts and adjustments that benefit the wealthy or those on high incomes more than those on low incomes are not appropriate tax changes for a Basic Income Scheme as they undermine the principle objectives of a Basic Income.
+Tax cuts and adjustments that benefit the wealthy or those on high incomes more than those on low incomes are not appropriate tax changes for a Basic Income Scheme as they undermine the principle objectives of a Basic Income which is to ensure that those with the greatest need benefit the most and that there is a smooth and automatic transition to those who have a smaller need and benefit less while administrative costs are kept to a minimum.

 -